New Jersey DUI/DWI Lawyer

 - Taking your case to trial

-Being charged with a DUI does not mean you will automatically face the consequences associated with the crime.
+Being charged with a DUI or DWI does not mean you will automatically face the consequences associated with the crime.
 That is why it is of the utmost importance to retain the services of a skilled lawyer who can challenge the legality surrounding your charges.
 Imagine you are pulled over by a cop who asks you to take a breathalyzer test.
 The test results show you have a BAC over the legal limit.
 A skilled lawyer can help you challenge your charges by proving that the breathalyzer was defective or was not calibrated correctly according to law.